mike8643/fluxnode---system-auto-update/README.md

 It gets the node information using the `flux-cli` getinfo command, which is used to check if the node is running

 It calculates the number of blocks for maintenance window.
-Will not update within 20 minutes of maintenance window closing
+Will not update within 20 minutes of maintenance window closing, delays update until after maintenace window opens up.

 It calculates the node queue window based on the current rank compared to highest rank in tier.
-Will not update within 2 days from highest rank in tier
+Will only update within 2 days (1440 spots) from highest rank in tier. **Thanks @Professor Chaos

 It updates the package list using the `sudo apt update` command and then checks for available updates using the `apt list --upgradable` command

 If updates are available, it upgrades the packages using the `sudo apt upgrade -y` command

 It checks if a reboot is required

 If a reboot is required, it checks if the node status is "CONFIRMED" and if the maintenance window is open (i.e. if the number of blocks until maintenance is less than or equal to 20) and if so, it schedules a reboot after a delay of 20 minutes plus the number of minutes until maintenance